Blow-up lemmas for sparse graphs

-Finally, we embed $y$ uniformly at random into a subset of $U(y)$, which by~\ref{GPE:sizeU} has size at most $2p^{\pitau(y)}|V(y)|$.
+Finally we come to~\ref{fact:nofill:c}.
+We embed $y$ uniformly at random into a subset of $U(y)$, which by~\ref{GPE:sizeU} has size at most $2p^{\pitau(y)}|V(y)|$.
 If $xy\in H$, we need to show that it is not too unlikely that $y$ is embedded to $N_G(v)$.
 By~\eqref{eq:degen:sizeAs},~\ref{G:deg} and choice of $\beta$, we see that